Tradescantia Purple Heart Care: Easy Guide

 🌞 Light

-Purple Heart likes bright light without prolonged direct sunlight.
-A location near a bright window is ideal.
-Too little light will cause its intense purple color to fade and slow its growth.
+The Purple Heart thrives in bright light without prolonged direct sunlight.
+A spot near a bright window is ideal.
+Too little light will cause its intense purple to fade and stunt its growth.

 💧 Watering

-Water sparingly.
+Water moderately.
 Allow the top third of the soil to dry out before each watering.
 In winter, reduce watering to once every two weeks.
-This plant tolerates short periods of neglect but is sensitive to excessive moisture.
+This plant tolerates short periods of neglect but dislikes overwatering.

 🌡️ Temperature

-This plant prefers temperatures between 16 and 24°C. It does not like the cold.
+This plant prefers temperatures between 16 and 24°C. It does not tolerate cold.
 Avoid drafts and areas near a radiator.
-It can be placed outside in summer, as long as it remains in light shade.
+It can be placed outdoors in summer, as long as it remains in light shade.

 🌱 Repotting

 Repot every two years, preferably in spring.
 Use a slightly larger pot with good drainage.
-A general-purpose mix with added perlite works well.
-Do not pack the soil too tightly to avoid suffocating the roots.
+A universal potting mix with reduced perlite content is suitable.
+Do not compact the soil too much to avoid suffocating the roots.

 Featured Products